MaxBradleyEUI/maxbradleyeui.github.io/content/_index.md

           <strong>Reducing Gender-Based Polarization: A Field Study in UK Schools</strong> (with Henri Pozsar, Marica Miglio, Beth Ginsburg, and Simon Hix).
         </p>
         <p>
           <strong>A Broken Union?
-Cohesion, Legitimacy, and the Political Consequences of Collective Action </strong> (with Diane Bolet).
+Cohesion, Legitimacy, and the Political Consequences of Collective Action </strong> .
         </p>

     design: